Funeral Directors Category: London

 - Money matters – Extremely good value for a bespoke service.
 The aim is to meet clients’ budgets and help create their service within that.
 They also work closely with the charity Down To Earth to help families with financial difficulties.

-- Parking – Available in the residential street adjacent.
+- Parking – Dedicated parking spaces outside the premises, on street parking available in the residential streets adjacent.

-We could have stayed for hours talking with Allistair and Hasina.
-Their dedication and passion is rooted in a clear-eyed understanding of the importance of their work within the wider sense of doing death properly.
-Here is Hasina’s explanation of what their work is all about – we wholeheartedly agree with her:
+We have known and admired Allistair for a number of years.
+His quiet dedication and passion is rooted in a clear-eyed understanding of the importance of his role, within the wider sense of doing death properly.
+Allistair’s approach to his work is encapsulated in this quote:

-‘We are fortunate in that we always put the family and their loved one at the centre of the funeral.
+‘We are fortunate in that we always put the family and the person who has died at the centre of the funeral.
 This has given us the edge to ride the wave of change that is happening throughout the UK.
 We feel that great consideration must be given to the state and care of bereavement, otherwise as funeral directors, we are allowing families to live with deep effects of loss, which settles into our cells and then get carried on out into our future.
 We feel that there is lots of healing work that is required by our profession.

 The funeral industry requires upgrading and this is an exciting time that we are in.
 We feel privileged to be in the position of this transformational conscious change.’